-A little background: My son was two years old when he was taken away from his mother, and the last day he was in her care, she broke his arm while high on methamphetamine.
+A little background: My son was 2 years old when he was taken away from his mother, and on the last day he was in her care, she broke his arm while high on methamphetamine.
 For the next year or so, he lived in a foster home until he found the last stop on the train: adoption by my partner and me two years ago.

-When you have a SN child—biological, adopted or otherwise—there's next to no true preparation.
+When you have an SN child—biological, adopted, or otherwise—there's next to no true preparation.
 I was a fool to think that being a shrink would make my experience parenting any easier or better informed than any other parent.
 When my social worker told me that she'd found a little boy they thought would be a good fit for my family, the social worker didn’t describe my son accurately.
 We were told that he had no behavioral problems or significant mental health symptoms.
 Quickly we began to see that my son had almost no ability to self-regulate; he experienced major mood shifts with extreme anger outbursts; and he got in trouble frequently at school due to his provoking other students and his inability to focus.
 (Of course, if any of us went through the same things he did, we’d probably have those problems, too.)

 Nothing could have prepared me for the anger my son carried.
-Fast forwarding to today, I am better versed in handling my son with his unique set of emotional issues, and my family has set up a helpful support group of friends and professionals who are deeply involved in the care for my son.
+Fast forwarding to today, I am better versed in handling my son with his unique set of emotional issues, and my family has set up a helpful support group of friends and professionals who are deeply involved in the care of my son.
 My son is going to be okay—I know it.

-As a part of my journey the past couple of years, I’ve reflected a lot on what the effect of having special needs kids is on parents—because there is a definite effect, and I wish I could say it's all good.
+As a part of my journey over the past couple of years, I’ve reflected a lot on what the effect of having special needs kids is on parents—because there is a definite effect, and I wish I could say it's all good.
 Overall, what happens to them?
 Are they stronger, better people?
 Are they more depressed?
 Part one of this article will break down the negative effects, and part two will highlight the positives.